"Municipalities as integrators and coordinators

 The beavers are building and maintaining dams that can affect the extent of flood risk.
 They plan to keep the beavers in the selected area during the research with an underwater cage and fence extended to go underground.

-These water retention measures can also be adapted to Hungarian settlements because of the environment is very similar.
-The forestry and hydrologist experts will able to give advices later to the members of the Hungarian delegation during the whole process of planning or implementation.
+These water retention measures can also be adapted to Hungarian settlements because the environment is very similar.
+The forestry and hydrologist experts will able to give advice later to the members of the Hungarian delegation during the whole process of planning or implementation.
 After ten years of trying, now the NFM solutions are part of the state budget in England, which is still only a future possibility in Hungary.